Dril: Acclaim for the account generally

 @dril is frequently listed among the funniest or best Twitter accounts.
 In 2012, The Daily Dot cited dril as one of the funniest accounts on Twitter and noted that reading dril's "[d]arkly funny ... odd, provocative, and clever" tweets "simultaneously brings a sense of head-scratching wonder and slightly uncomfortable chortles."
 Max Read, then an editor of Gawker, named dril one of the publication's "heroes" of 2013 in a year-in-review piece.
 According to Read, dril's writing stood out in a paranoid web landscape overrun by spambots and covert corporate marketing:

 Paste included dril on its lists of best Twitter accounts every year between 2013 and 2016, and the comedy site Splitsider (later merged into Vulture) named dril one of the funniest accounts of 2017.
+The Pen & Pencil Club, a Philadelphia-based journalism association, nominated dril for an award honoring the best "Non-Traditional News Provider" of 2017; he lost.
 For a March 2019 feature commemorating the 30th anniversary of Tim Berners-Lee's invention of the World Wide Web, The Verge listed @dril among the greatest websites, people, and technologies in web history.
 Later that year, The A.V.
 Club ranked dril sixth on its list of the "best, worst, and weirdest things" on the Internet in the 2010s.